Schools Need to Learn to Stop Giving Too Much Homework

 1. Teachers should coordinate with each other to avoid excessive homework.
 Lesson plans will include homework.
 Some teachers may be piling work after work.
 It's really a pain when a teacher says, "If you complain about too much homework then you're not a student."
 However, too much of a good thing can be bad.
 Complaining about homework is different from complaining about too much homework.
 It should also mean homework shouldn't be too long and be set on realistic schedules.

 3. Teachers and parents need to coordinate on how to adjust to homework.
 Homework, as beneficial as they are, should be treated like fertilizer.
-Put too much fertilizer in your plants and they can die from an overload.
+Put too much fertilizer in your plants, and they can die from an overload.

 I still support homework.
 However, as said, homework can be damaging to one's health if done in excess.
-Just remember anything good in excess becomes junk.
+Just remember that anything good in excess becomes junk.
 It's just like junk food contains too much salt or too much sugar.
-Both salt and sugar are good but too much can cause tooth decay, diabetes, and kidney dysfunction.
+Both salt and sugar are good, but too much can cause tooth decay, diabetes, and kidney dysfunction.

 References